mjrlowe/maze_generator/README.md

 })
 ```

-This will display a maze similar to this:
+This will display a maze that looks like this:

 ![Kruskal's maze](images/Kruskals-20x20-100.png)